core-wg/oscore/draft-ietf-core-object-security.md

 ### Class E Options {#class-e}

-For options in class E (see {{protected-coap-options}}) the option value in the unprotected CoAP message, if present, SHALL be encrypted and integrity protected between the endpoints.
+For options in class E (see {{protected-coap-options}}) the option value in the original CoAP message, if present, SHALL be encrypted and integrity protected between the endpoints.
 Hence the actions resulting from the use of such options is analogous to communicating in a protected manner directly with the endpoint.
 For example, a client using an If-Match option will not be served by a proxy.

-The sending endpoint SHALL write the class E option from the unprotected CoAP message into the plaintext of the COSE object.
+The sending endpoint SHALL write the class E option from the original CoAP message into the plaintext of the COSE object.

 Except for the special options described in the subsections, the sending endpoint SHALL NOT use the outer options of class E. However, note that an intermediary may, legitimately or not, add, change or remove the value of an outer option.

-Except for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the protected CoAP message and SHALL write the Class E options present in the plaintext of the COSE object into the unprotected CoAP message.
+Except for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the OSCOAP message and SHALL write the Class E options present in the plaintext of the COSE object into the decrypted CoAP message.

 #### Max-Age {#max-age}

 An inner Max-Age option, like other class E options, is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.

 Since OSCOAP binds CoAP responses to requests, a cached response would not be possible to use for any other request.
-To avoid unnecessary caching, a server MAY add an outer Max-Age option with value zero to protected CoAP responses (see Section 5.6.1 of {{RFC7252}}).
+To avoid unnecessary caching, a server MAY add an outer Max-Age option with value zero to OSCOAP responses (see Section 5.6.1 of {{RFC7252}}).
 The outer Max-Age option is not integrity protected.

 #### The Block Options {#block-options}